bbrener1/rusty_axe/README.md

 ### Obtaining Rust

-Please note, before instlling this package you should obtain the rust compiler.

 A rust compiler can be obtained and silently installed by executing

 `curl https://sh.rustup.rs -sSf | sh -s -- -y`